SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-07-certainty-as-cognitive-injury.md

 Publisher, shown here, is _absolutely certain_ that he is safe and loved in the arms of the Weekend Editrix.

-I will happily go along with _that._
+I will happily go along with _that._  (Though, I admit, he is a _cat._  The feline standards of rationality are allowed to be different from those for humans.)

 Some things, after all, are sacred.
 I'm just very choosy about _which_ things are allowed into that category.